Novel Coronavirus (COVID-19) Updated – 29 June 2020*

 Residential & Transition Care:

-In order to protect older people from COVID-19 (Novel Coronavirus), particularly those with chronic disease and other frailties, the Australian Government has advised aged care providers to restrict visitors, volunteers and non-essential contractors to residential and transition care facilities.
+In order to protect older people from COVID-19 (Novel Coronavirus), particularly those with chronic disease and other frailties, the Australian Government advised aged care providers to restrict visitors, volunteers and non-essential contractors to residential and transition care facilities.

 We are still taking admissions but we are screening new residents before admitting them.